 - Registration Fee | One-time: $260

 Good Counsel offers financial aid to qualified families to help reduce the total cost of tuition.
-We encourage all students, both new and returning, to complete the online tuition assistance forms each year.
+We encourage all students, both new and returning, to complete the online FACTS application each year.
 These forms take approximately 30 minutes to complete.

 Good Counsel uses FACTS (Nelnet tuition services) for the collection and initial evaluation of financial data.
 FACTS does not decide whether financial aid will be given or how much to give.
 FACTS provides a need-based financial analysis service.

 Financial Aid Award Notifications for